randyrossi/vicii-kawari/README.md

 ### Soft Reset + HiRes Modes / Color Registers

-Please note that if you change color registers or enable hi-res modes, Kawari will not revert back to the default palette or lo-res modes with a soft reset (or RUN/STOP restore).
-If you want the Kawari 'Full' model to detect soft resets, you can connect the through hole pad labeled RST in the upper left corner of the board to the 6510's RESET pin (or any other RESET location) using a jumper wire and grabber.
+Please note that if you change color registers or enable hi-res modes, Kawari will not revert back to the default palette or lo-res modes with a soft reset (or even RUN/STOP restore).
+If you want the Kawari 'Large' model to detect soft resets, you can connect the through hole pad labeled RST in the upper left corner of the board to the 6510's RESET pin (or any other RESET location) using a jumper wire and grabber.
 The 'Mini' and 'POV' models cannot detect resets.

 ### Cartridges that use DOT clock pin (pin 6)